shifaka/fatcatcoin/README.md

 - `isFreezePeriodOver()`: Check if the team tokens are still frozen. ❄️
 - `unfreezeTokens()`: Admin-only function to release frozen team tokens once the freeze period is over. 🔓

+#### **Add to Staking Pool**
+- `addToStakingPool(uint256 amount)`: Admin-only function to add more tokens to the staking pool. 🏦 This ensures that the staking rewards remain sustainable for the community. 💪

+  **Usage:**
+  - Transfers the specified amount of FAT tokens from the admin to the contract address.
+  - Updates the staking pool balance.

+  **Requirements:**
+  - The `amount` must be greater than zero.
+  - The admin must have a sufficient balance to perform the transfer.

+  **Event:**
+  - `StakingPoolFilluped(address indexed admin, uint256 amount)`: Emitted when tokens are added to the staking pool. 🎉

 #### **Special Easter Egg** 🥚
 - `strokeFatCatCat()`: Displays a cute ASCII art of the Fat Cat. 😺